Home>>EAA Summer School

 (2) PhD students, young researchers, professionals and graduated students (with at least 6 ECTS credits in acoustics on their CV – not required for participants in Hot Topic 7) will get the opportunity to follow one of the hot topic modules, taught by international experts.
 It is important to note that the modules related to hot topics will be taught in parallel, so attendees should register for specific courses according to their interests.

 (3) Students will need to provide a proof (copy of student ID) and courses list demonstrating at least 6 ECTS credits in acoustics on their CV (not required for participants in Hot Topic 7).
-These documents need to be uploaded as pdf, jpg or word.doc and in English during the online registration.

 (4) Tickets will be sold on a first-come first-served basis.
 Each course has limited places (100 places for the Fundamentals in Acoustics and 25 places for each Hot Topic).

 (5) For the participants in the course “Fundamentals in Acoustics” only, the accommodation (two nights) is included in the course fee.
 Lunch and coffee breaks are included in the course fee for all the participants.
+(Please note that the deadline for registration in the Fundamental Course for those that would like to apply for accomodation is on July 28).

 The Fundamentals and Hot topics that will be addressed in the modules are the following: